h-kok/ToDo-App/README.md

 -   Add error handling to fix type issues in Task (id) and AddTask (newArr) components.
 -   Add feature to delete tasks.

+### 09/06/2023

+-   Add type 'button' to Delete task btn to connect form in Task component.
+-   Add function to update 'task completed' state.

 ---